gnudatalanguage/gdl/paper/paper.md

   the computer languages used for scientific data analysis, especially in the fields of astronomy, geosciences, biology, hyperspectral and medical imaging.
 GDL is highly compatible with the IDL and PV-WAVE and aims to run any existing IDL codes without any modifications.
-GDL comes with its dedicated IDE `GDL Workbench` and Jupyter kernel `gdl_kernel` to provide a comfort development environment.
+GDL comes with its dedicated IDE `GDL Workbench` and Jupyter kernel `gdl_kernel` to provide a comfortable development environment.
 In addition, GDL supports interoperability with Python.
 GDL is freely available at https://gnudatalanguage.github.io/.

 \* `IDL` is a registered trademark of [L3HARRIS](http://l3harrisgeospatial.com). \